What Is Asset Allocation?

-- Cash: Least risky, but the return is negative once you've taken out the cost of inflation.
+- Cash: This is the least risky, but the return is negative once you've taken out the cost of inflation.
 Money market funds and certificates of deposit are in this category.

 - Bonds: There many types of bonds, but they are all fixed-income investments.
 The safest are U.S. Treasury bonds.
 They are 100% guaranteed by the federal government and offer a slightly higher return than cash.
 State and municipal bonds offer slightly greater risk and reward.
-Corporate bonds offer a greater return, but you also have a bigger risk that they'll default.
+Corporate bonds offer a greater returns higher risk of default.
 That's especially true for junk bonds.
 You should also look at international bonds, including emerging markets, as well as domestic.